-COMPLAINTS AND CONCERNS (All Grade Levels)
+Complaints and Concerns (All Grade Levels)

 Usually student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.
 For those complaints and concerns that cannot be handled so easily, the board has adopted a standard complaint policy at FNG(LOCAL) in the district's policy manual.
-A copy of this policy may be obtained in the principal's or superintendent's office or on the district's website at www.nordheimisd.org.
+A copy of this policy may be obtained in the principal's or superintendent's office or www.nordheimisd.org.